jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_1.rst

         else:
             return False

   the test is still green.

-I use a `conditional expression`_
+* I use a `conditional expression`_

   .. code-block:: python
+    :lineno-start: 29
+    :emphasize-lines: 2

     def converse_non_implication(p, q):
         return True if not p and q else False